RazerMS/Mobile-XDK-RazerMS_Android_Studio/README.md

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

-This is the complete and functional Razer Merchant Services Android payment module that is ready to be implemented into Android Studio through gradle from JCenter/Maven repository as a MOLPayXDK module.
-An example application project
-(MOLPayXdkExample) is provided for MOLPayXDK framework integration reference.
+This is the finished and working Razer Merchant Services Android payment module, which can be added to Android Studio as a MOLPayXDK module by using the Gradle integration from the JCenter/Maven repository.
+For reference purposes, an example application project (MOLPayXdkExample) for the MOLPayXDK framework integration is given.

 ![image](https://github.com/Naloff67/Mobile-XDK-RazerMS_Android_Studio/assets/89504625/43c14942-7c73-4e4b-b640-b4df668bfa29)

+# How does it work ?

+1. User chooses the Payment option they wish to pay with
+2. Press "Proceed"
+3. Complete the Transaction.

 ## Recommended configurations